Wednesday, September 6, 2023

 “I will be known as the laughing cucumber,” she agreed.

-The prince returned to his table with the cucumber.
-She inquired (because she was inquisitive) if he would eat her (after all, she was a vegetable).
-The prince laughed and responded: “I invited you to my table as my guest, not as my dinner!”
-She veritably glowed with delight because she had been chosen to dine with the prince.
-He spent many hours explaining to her intimate things about his Kingdom, many things she had been curious about, all things a common cucumber like her did not know.
-“Why are you telling me all this?
-I am just a common vegetable who grew in the mud.
-Why did you choose me?” she asked.
+She veritably glowed with delight, because she had been chosen to dine with the prince.
+He spent many hours explaining to her intimate things about gardening and about his Kingdom, many things she had been curious about, all things a common cucumber like her would never know.

 “It was your crying,” the prince admitted.
 “You were so loud that I had to see who was making all the raucous.
 And there you were, waiting to be picked.
 But don’t think you are a common cucumber, not for a minute.
 You are uncommon, which is why I chose you.
 You are the uncommon, curious cucumber who used to cry.”

-As you can imagine, the curious cucumber never left his side, for he inspired in her laughter and dance, things she had wanted for.
+As you can imagine, the curious cucumber never left his side, for he inspired in her laughter and dance, things she had wanted and waited for.
 The next morning, she pinched herself to see if it was real: had the prince chosen her, or was it all a delightful dream?

 “Good morning,” purred the prince.
 “How is my little cucumber today?”